LennyN95/sweetprojects/README.md

 ### Conditions

 Sometimes input fields depend on the value of other fields.
 For example, you may only want the user to enter a password if he selected use password in your selectbox before.
 You can do that with conditions.
-Each input field can have a optional `condition` property where you can define under which condition the field is displayed.
+Each input field can have an optional `condition` property where you can define under which condition the field is displayed.
 A condition string must have the folowing format:

 ```
 // [input-name] [operator] [value]